Hannah's web log

 Generation Z: A Surprising Regression?

-What strikes me most profoundly is what appears to be a counter-intuitive development among Gen Z men.
-Despite being raised in an era ostensibly more enlightened about gender equality than any previous generation, many exhibit attitudes toward women that would feel more at home in decades past.
+What strikes me most profoundly is what appears to be a counter-intuitive development among the youngest adult men.
+This generation, born between the late 1990s and early 2010s, came of age during #MeToo and fourth-wave feminism.
+Despite being raised in an era ostensibly more enlightened about gender equality than any previous generation, a significant segment of Gen Z men have embraced what could be described as the most chauvinistic mindset we've seen in half a century.
+They heard the calls to believe women, to dismantle rape culture, to build equity - but often reacted with scepticism or scorn.
 The statistics on young men consuming increasingly misogynistic content online, the rise of "alpha male" influencers, and the normalization of regressive gender ideologies suggest we're witnessing not evolution but revolution - in the original sense of the word: a complete rotation back to where we started.

 Misogyny now wears digital camouflage: dressed up in irony, meme-speak, or pseudo-intellectualism.
 Platforms like YouTube, TikTok, and Twitter(X) have become echo chambers for a kind of grievance masculinity, where feminism is blamed for everything from personal loneliness to economic decline.